106263/cloud-ca1/README.md

 2. *Current IT setup of the enterprise*

-Dafin Exim is now access and store data and applications on a HDD(Hard Disk Drive).The reasons behind their usage of harddrive are HDDs are readily available ,affordable ,long life span.As Dafin Exim is a growing enterprise they are running their business manually (B2C) and  hence they are not much aware of the benefits of cloud storage devices.Their computings are done by tally software.
+Dafin Exim is now access and store data and applications through on premise IT resources such as HDDs(Hard Disk Drive).The reasons behind their usage of on-premise are HDDs are readily available ,affordable ,long life span.As Dafin Exim is a growing enterprise they are running their business manually (B2C) and  hence they are not much aware of the benefits of cloud storage devices.Their computings are done by tally software.
 Reducing operating costs and  optimizing
 IT environments are very important to understanding and being  able to compare the cost models behind provisioning on-premise  and cloud-based environments.